ripl-org/sirad-example/README.md

 same row order as the raw data file.
 The link file provides a lookup table that re-links the shuffled PII rows to the data rows.

-### Step 3: Stage the processed files in a database

-Command: `sirad stage`

-This step stages the PII, data, and link files in a relational database.
+The results are organized in the following directory structure:
+* `build/data/Example_V1`: processed data files
+* `build/pii/Example_V1`: processed PII files
+* `build/link/Example_V1`: processed link files

-### Step 4: Create a versioned research database
+### Step 3: Create a versioned research database

-Command: `sirad research --version 1`
+Command: `sirad research`

-This step uses the PII database to construct a global anonymized identifier (the `sirad_id`), then uses the link files to attach it to each data table in the database.
-The result is a **research** database which contains no PII, but in which individual-level data in different tables can be joined by the anonymized identifier.
-Research databases are versioned to support reproducible analysis.
+This step uses the PII files to construct a global anonymized identifier (the `sirad_id`), then uses the link files to attach it to each data file.
+The result is a set of **research** files which contain no PII, but in which individual-level data in different files can be joined by the anonymized identifier.
+Research files are versioned to support reproducible analysis, using the current version set in `sirad_config.py`.
+You will find two research files in the `build/research/Example_V1` directory:

-## Resulting database

-After the build finishes, an sqlite database called `research_v1.db` will be created in the `build` directory.
-This database has two tables created from the simulated data:

-### tax
+#### tax.txt

 sirad_id | record_id | job | file_date | adjusted_gross_income | import_dt
 -|-|-|-|-|-

-### credit_scores
+#### credit_scores.txt

 sirad_id | record_id | credit_score | import_dt
 -|-|-|-